 On behalf of the Auburn's Veterans' Day Directors, Sue Hoffman and Teena Dwyer, Auburn's alumni parents, students and staff, we would like to thank everyone who has volunteered their time, talents and hard work to make Auburn's annual Veterans' Day Marching Band Championships a success.
 We've been very fortunate at Auburn to have some of the finest alumni band parents and students, who have kept Veterans' Day going over the past twenty some years.
 Their dedication, commitment and personal time spent to volunteer at Veterans' Day and for the community of Auburn was unsurpassed.
 Thank you all for your time, support and dedication in upholding the "Tradition of Excellent" that Auburn's Veterans' Day Marching Band Competition was known for.
 We couldn't have done it without you!
 You will all be missed!

 This year’s competition was the last Show at Auburn for Sue and Teena as they were asked to "step down" in an email sent by the band director.
 It's unfortunate that after over twenty years of service, with no compensation and barely a thank you, they were not properly recognized for all that they have done for the band program at Auburn and for maintaining Auburn's Veterans' Day Band Competition.
-As alumni parents, we applaud them for their dedication and thank them for raising thousands upon thousands of dollars.Sincerely,
+As alums we applaud them for their dedication and thank them for raising thousands upon thousands of dollars.Sincerely,